-- [45] The Opponent has pleaded that the Applicant is not the person entitled to registration pursuant to section 16(1)(a) of the Act as the Mark is confusing with its PRO FORM mark previously used in Canada in association with the Opponent's Goods. - [46] With respect to this ground of opposition, as the Opponent has successfully challenged the Applicant's claimed date of first use, the Opponent must evidence use of its trade-mark prior to the filing date of the application and establish non-abandonment of its trade-mark as of the date of advertisement of the Applicant's application [per Everything for a Dollar Store (Canada) Inc, supra].

-- [47] In view of the evidence summarized above, I find that the Opponent has evidenced use of its PRO FORM mark in association with the Opponent's Goods since at least March 2005, the earliest dated exhibited invoice.
+- [42] The Opponent pleads that the Applicant is not the person entitled to registration of the Mark pursuant to section 16(1)(a) of the Act as it is confusing with its PRO FORM mark previously used in Canada in association with the Opponent's Goods. - [43] With respect to this ground of opposition, as the Opponent has successfully challenged the Applicant's claimed date of first use, the Opponent must evidence use of its trade-mark prior to the filing date of the application and establish non-abandonment of its trade-mark as of the date of advertisement of the Applicant's application [section 16 of the Act]. - [44] In view of the evidence summarized with respect to the section 12(1)(d) ground of opposition, I find that the Opponent has evidenced use of its PRO FORM mark in association with the Opponent's Goods since at least March 2005, the earliest dated exhibited invoice.
 Further, I find that the Opponent has not abandoned its PRO FORM mark.
-This is sufficient to satisfy the Opponent's burden with respect to this ground of opposition. - [48] In this case, I do not consider the confusion analysis above to be materially affected by the difference in the material date.
-Accordingly, this ground of opposition is successful with respect to "elliptical machines, treadmills, and weight lifting machines, rowers, stair climbers, exercise bicycles, weights, weight benches, weight belts, weight gloves, ankle weights, [and] wrist weights" and unsuccessful with respect to the remaining Goods and the Services.
+This is sufficient to satisfy the Opponent's burden with respect to this ground of opposition.
+In this case, I do not consider the confusion analysis above to be materially affected by the difference in the material date.
+Accordingly, this ground of opposition is successful with respect to "elliptical machines, treadmills, and weight lifting machines, rowers, stair climbers, exercise bicycles, weights, weight benches, weight belts, weight gloves, ankle weights, [and] wrist weights" and unsuccessful with respect to the remaining applied-for Goods and the Services.